postfixadmin/postfixadmin/DOCUMENTS/HASHING.md

  * PLAIN-MD5 (aka md5)
  * CRYPT

 Historically PostfixAdmin has supported all dovecot algorithms (methods) by using the 'doveadm' system binary.
-As of XXXXXXX, we attempt to use a native/PHP implementation for a number of these to remove issues caused by use of proc_open / dovecot file permissions etc (see #379).
+As of XXXXXXX, we attempted to use a native/PHP implementation for a number of these to remove issues caused by use of proc_open / dovecot file permissions etc (see e.g. #379).

 It's recommended you use the algorithm/mechanism from your MTA, and configure PostfixAdmin with the same value prefixed by the MTA name -